 Please use the correct size spanner for the gas hose connectors as this will prevent damage to the screw fittings and ensure that the fitting is tightened sufficiently.
+Also ensure that the replacement gas cylinder is of the correct type & size.

-- Turn off all gas appliances

-- Close the empty gas cylinder's valve

-- Remove the high pressure hose from the gas cylinder.

-- Attach the high pressure hose to the full gas cylinder.
+- Turn off all gas appliances - Close the empty gas cylinder's valve - Remove the high pressure hose from the gas cylinder. - Attach the high pressure hose to the full gas cvlinder.

-- Open the full cylinder's valve.

-- · Press the hose-break safety device
+- Open the full cylinder's valve. - Press the hose-break safety device